kowainik/relude/README.md

    easy for us to provide new functionality without breaking anything and let the users decide to use it or not.

-In addition to our key design principle, the following list of **anti-goals** describes what `relude` is trying to avoid:
+In addition to our key design principles, the following list of **anti-goals** describes what `relude` is trying to avoid:

 1. **Rewrite `base` from the ground up.** With `relude` you don't need